-There are also some differences by time period where there seem to be trades between car and walk, with an 8% underestimation of car in the AM, 6% overestimation of car in the LT, and 6% overestimation of car in the SR.
+There are also some differences by time period where there seem to be trades between car and walk, with an 9% underestimation of car in the AM, 5% overestimation of car in the LT, 4% underestimation of car in the SR and 3% underestimation in the PM.

-The model shows little variation of mode share throughout the day at this level of detail while NHTS has much more variation, potentially indicating that trends are not being replicated effectively with costs alone, particularly given the generally high sample sizes throughout the NHTS data by time period.
+The model shows little variation of mode share throughout the day at this level of detail while NHTS has more variation, potentially indicating that trends are not being replicated effectively with costs alone, particularly given the generally high sample sizes throughout the NHTS data by time period.
 However, this could instead indicate unseen biases in the data such as different distributions of user class throughout the day or a lack of representation of enough people to capture trends effectively, particularly in how tour distributions are derived (the likelihood of a trip being made at various times of day dependent on purpose).